Synteraction-Lab/GlassMessaging/GlassMessagingUnity/README.md

 - Unity2021.3.6f1 or higher

 ## Setup
+- Make sure the `New HL2 MixedReality ToolkitConfigurationProfile` is selected in 'MixedRealityToolkit' (in the 'MRTKScene' scene)
 - On first-time importing into Unity, choose ignore compilation error, and make the following changes to the code.
   - Look for **WindowsDictationInputProvider.cs**.
 Change 392-408 to followings:
       - ```cs